 Now we are Focused on Customers, What Next?

 A great place to start is to redefine what you’re selling.
 Rather than seeing your offering as just products or services, view them as a way of helping customers achieve the bigger job they are trying to get done.
+This approach allows you to relieve a customer’s pain points in undertaking the job, rather than one individuals unique personality.

 Ask these questions: What experiences will help customers make the progress they’re seeking in a given circumstance?
 What obstacles must be removed?
 What are the social, emotional, and functional aspects of the job?